 If every Australian did one act of kindness a day for the month of July that would be 775 million acts of kindness in Kind July.
 Pledge your kindness today..
 Sign the pledge In a world where you can be anything (Stay Kind) Here are some acts of kindness for you to consider in Kind

-Friday 10 May 2019 Do It For Dolly Day is an initiative which hopes to extend the Dolly’s Dream message within the community and build on the support available for those impacted by bullying.
-We want to continue to raise awareness about the issue of bullying, provide support and deliver educational resources for parents whose
+Do It For Dolly Day is an initiative which hopes to extend the Dolly’s Dream message within the community and build on the support available for those impacted by bullying.
+We want to continue to raise awareness about the issue of bullying, provide support and deliver educational resources for parents whose kids may be bullied

 Happy International Day of Happiness!
 March 20 is the International Day of Happiness We are so excited to share our newest video done in collaboration with our friends at Giant Ant in Canada.
 What a great day to celebrate kindness and happiness!